 Phasing these things out of your life is definitely a step in the right direction.
-Why bother?
-Because skin is the body's largest organ with incredible potential to absorb the things we put onto it, just as our internal body does with what we ingest or breathe.
-We are big on label reading for personal care products you use both during and outside of pregnancy and recommend that you do the same.
+Why should you bother?
+Because your skin is the largest organ in your body with the incredible potential to absorb the things we put on it, just as our internal body does with what we ingest or breathe.
+We are big on label reading for personal care products you use both during and outside of pregnancy and we recommend you do the same.

-With just a little extra know how and effort, it is easy to make the change to using healthier personal care products.
-It just takes a shift in mindset, some dedicated label reading, and a commitment to purchasing healthier products, much the same as a change in diet dictates.
-Focus on replacing one product at a time so you don't feel overwhelmed and to ensure it doesn't cause any skin reactions.
+With just a little extra know-how and effort, it is easy to make the change to using healthier personal care products.
+It takes a shift in mindset, some dedicated label reading, and a commitment to purchasing healthier products, much the same as a change in diet dictates.
+Focus on replacing one product at a time, so you don't feel overwhelmed and to ensure it doesn't cause any skin reactions.

 Common essential oils that get the green light in the second and third trimesters are common lavender (lavandula angustifolia and lavandula latifolia), sweet orange, grapefruit, eucalyptus, chamomile, tea tree, sandalwood, patchouli, rose, and rosewood.